jaysnel/Writing/samples/Demu/DemuWeb3Jukebox.md

 # How to Use the Demu Web3 Jukebox Player: Purchase and Play Music

 Welcome to Demu, a platform made for musical geniuses.
 Demu is a platform where artists can be their own bank, streaming platform, and record store, all in one.
-Artists can sell content directly to their supporters with no middleman, and in return, true fans get direct access to the artists.
+Artists can sell content directly to their supporters with no middleman, and in return, true fans get direct access to the artists for a more immersive experience.

 If you are an artist and looking to create content in a decentralized way and get paid directly for your work, you can reach out on [Discord](http://discord.gg/rgBTv6cTfb).
 More formal steps will be provided later.

 If you are looking to support your favorite artists and have a more personal experience with them, here is a guide to using Demu Jukebox.
-You can also visit [Demu's website](https://www.demu.pro/) to read the litepaper along with seeing who the team is.
+You can also visit [Demu's website](https://www.demu.pro/) to understand the protocol, read the litepaper, and learn about the team behind the product.

 ## Getting Started

 - Visit [Demu's website](https://www.demu.pro/) to explore.
 - Click on "Buy Music on Jukebox."
 - Click "Choose Wallet" in the upper right corner and select whichever you prefer.
-Make sure to sign the transaction, and then you are now free to start browsing music.
+Make sure to sign the transaction, and then you are free to start browsing music.

 ![ChooseWallet](https://github.com/jaysnel/technical-writing/assets/23262423/e65f3b42-fcb7-419a-923d-9d2e43df4add)

 ## Browsing Music

-- **Desktop**: Options will appear on the lefthand side.
+- **Desktop**: Options will appear on the left hand side.
 - **Mobile**: Options will appear at the bottom right.

 These options allow you to view your music store or the current Demu Classic NFT for purchase.